naroahlee/DS_Queue_Sim/README.md

 	E.g. A customer arrivals at 7th slot, and service time is 2:
          The customer arrives at time 7+, and leaves at time 9-.

+190313:
+	B/D/1 (DS) analytical solution finished
+               response time distribution can be found with analytical method. and that meets our expectation